blinksh/blink/docs/basics/hosts.md

 ### Password

 If using password-based authentication, enter the password here.
 If you leave this blank and you don’t have a key for this host you will be prompted for the password each time you connect.
-If you choose to save a password, it is stored securely in the iOS secure enclave.
+If you choose to save a password, it is stored securely in the iOS Secure Enclave.

 ### Keys